collinoneill/hello-world/README.md

 # Hello world!
 Intro tutorial to github

-Hi, this is a Hello World tutroial for github.
+Hi, this is a Hello World tutorial for github.
 It covers:
 - Repository creation
 - Branch creation
+- Commits
 - Pull requests
-- Commits
 - Merges